Albela (1951 film): Soundtrack

 The music director of the film was C. Ramchandra and the soundtrack was acclaimed, cited as a "classic".
 The film features several westernized songs such as Shola Jo Bhadke and Ye Deewana, Ye Parwana which are said to have "employed cabaret type dance/choruses featuring bongo drums, oboes, clarinets, trumpets, saxophones, etc." C.Ramachandra as Chitalkar himself sang most of the male songs in the movie while Lata Mangeshkar sang all the female songs.
 Apart from the highly popular Western-style songs, the movie also had classic melodies like "Dheere se aaja re ankhiyan me", "Balama bada nadan re" etc.

-The soundtrack "Qismat Ki Hawa Kabhi Naram" was used in Ludo, a 2020 Indian black comedy crime film written and directed by Anurag Basu in the opening credits, climax scenes & few other parts.
-Original video parts from the film were also used in opening credits.
+The soundtrack "Qismat Ki Hawa Kabhi Naram" was used in Ludo, a 2020 Indian black comedy crime film written and directed by Anurag Basu in the opening credits, climax scenes & a few other parts.
+The original video parts from the film were also used in opening credits.